Top 5 Legal Considerations When Launching a FINTECH Startup

 Although the Fintech market is rapidly growing in Canada, the industry is still relatively new.
 As such, the regulatory environment for Fintech businesses is fragmented and complex.
 There is no one single regulator or statute that governs Fintech companies, either federally or provincially.
 Navigating this regulatory environment can be challenging for new businesses and requires careful consideration.

-Here are the top five things for tech startups to consider when considering entry into Canada’s financial services industry.
+Here are the top five legal considerations for tech startups thinking about entering Canada’s financial services industry.

 1. Structure and Regulations

 Before entering a new industry, a key consideration to take into account is how to structure your business and whether to incorporate it.
 If you choose to incorporate, one major factor to consider is whether to incorporate federally or provincially.
 Although there are benefits to choosing either jurisdiction, Fintech businesses will also have to consider whether their business operations require them to incorporate under specific statutes.

 No matter where you incorporate, there is broad consumer protection legislation that may be applicable both provincially and federally.
 These statutes outline requirements that apply to certain consumer agreements and prohibit practices deemed “unfair” to consumers.
 In addition to the general consumer protection requirements, each province regulates or licenses certain businesses and industries that interact with consumers.
 Although these requirements differ slightly between provinces, most require businesses to be licensed if they deal with consumer credit and debt or act as lenders (without taking deposits).
 Many provinces, with some exceptions, also regulate payday lenders and require them to obtain payday lender licenses.